Collectors are methods that consume the Stream and produce a new value.

 Checks if the elements of the Stream are equal to the elements of another Stream by comparing the elements using a key function.

-if the Streams are equal, false
+true if the Streams are equal, false otherwise

-is not a functionconst s1 = Stream.from(["a", "aa", "aaa"]);
+other is not a Streamfn is not a functionconst s1 = Stream.from(["a", "aa", "aaa"]);

 const s2 = Stream.from(["aa", "aaa", "aaaa"]);